quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/1B001---Proofs---Jay-Cumming/1pjc_part12_The_Most_Famous.md

 Background context explaining the proof that all natural numbers are interesting using contradiction.
 :p How can we prove that every natural number is interesting?
 ??x
 We can use proof by contradiction.
-Assume there exists at least one uninteresting natural number, \( n \).
-By definition, this means \( n \) is the smallest uninteresting number.
-However, if \( n \) is uninteresting, then having it as the smallest uninteresting number makes it interesting!
+Assume there exists at least one uninteresting natural number, $n $.
+By definition, this means $ n $ is the smallest uninteresting number.
+However, if $ n$ is uninteresting, then having it as the smallest uninteresting number makes it interesting!
 This contradiction implies that no such uninteresting number can exist, hence every natural number must be interesting.

 Here’s how you might structure the proof: